 It Might Feel Like It’s Getting Harder At First:

 Around week 2 the baby might start being awake more during the day (and unfortunately at night too).
-This is also around the time your adrenaline rush starts to wear off and you start to feel the affects of sleep deprivation catching up to you.
+This is also around the time your adrenaline rush starts to wear off and you start to feel the effects of sleep deprivation catching up to you.
 This is when you need to reach out for help.

 Your Baby Will Be OK: